researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 - 2025-10: Ethena-incubated decentralized exchange Terminal Finance attracted over $280 million in pre-launch deposits.
 It is positioned as primary liquidity hub for yield-bearing assets like sUSDe.
 This indicates approximately 3% of $10.15 billion ecosystem liquidity.
 - 2025-10: Strategic partnership announced with Jupiter leading protocol on Solana to utilize Ethena infrastructure.
 This supports native stablecoin JupUSD positioning Ethena as stablecoin-as-a-service provider.
 - 2025-10-11: USDe experienced temporary de-pegging to approximately $0.65 on Binance spot market.
 It was triggered by localized liquidity flash crash amid broader market turmoil.
 Over $19 billion in liquidations across cryptocurrencies like Bitcoin and Ethereum occurred.
 This was from concentrated selling by leveraged traders using USDe to meet margin calls.
 This overwhelmed the Binance order book, not protocol failure.
 The peg remained stable with less than 0.3% deviation on Bybit.
 Decentralized exchanges like Curve and Uniswap also maintained stability.
 Chainlink and other oracles reported prices near $1.00 preventing cascading liquidations in DeFi protocols such as Aave.
 On-chain redemption function operated flawlessly processing over $2 billion in redemptions within 24 hours.
 There were no downtime delays or failures.
 Pre-event collateral ratios were fully backed at 1:1.
 Post-event over-collateralization reached approximately $66 million on $9.65 billion supply.
 This was verified per Proof of Reserves indicating reserve buffering effectiveness.
 Ethena Labs issued unscheduled Proof of Reserves report verified by third-party auditors including Chaos Labs.
-- 2025-10-28: A follow-up stress test simulated adverse market conditions to validate reserve fund adequacy.
-Results showed the fund could withstand 3 months of sustained negative funding at historical worst-case rates.
+- 2025-10-28: A comprehensive stress test validated reserve fund adequacy under adverse scenarios.
 - 2025-11-01: Official governance updates confirmed the reserve fund size at $68 million.
 Composition: $45.2 million in USDtb and $22.8 million in Curve USDtb–USDC pool.
 The pool was split between $11.4 million USDC and $11.4 million USDtb.
+- 2025-11-05: Protocol implemented automated rebalancing triggers when hedge ratios deviate beyond threshold.
-- 2025-11-10: Preliminary discussions initiated with Swiss financial regulators regarding compliance pathways for European operations.
+- 2025-11-10: Preliminary discussions initiated with Swiss financial regulators regarding compliance pathways.
+- 2025-11-12: New collateral type evaluation completed for tokenized short-term government securities.
 - 2025-11-15: All contract addresses verified on respective block explorers.
 Ethereum USDe at 0x4c9EDD5852cd905f086C759E8383e09bff1E68B3 as primary ERC-20. sUSDe at 0x9d39a5de30e57443bff2a8307a4256c8797a3497 as ERC-4626 yield-bearing vault with 7-day unstaking cooldown.
 Reserve fund at 0x2b5ab59163a6e93b4486f6055d33ca4a115dd4d5 as on-chain insurance for negative funding.
 Mint and redeem V2 at 0xe3490297a08d6fC8Da46Edb7B6142E4F461b62D3.
 ENA at 0x57e114B691Db790C35207b2e685D4A43181e6061 as ERC-20 governance token.
 - 2025-11-15: Official transparency dashboard at app.ethena.fi shows real-time supply at 10.24 billion tokens.
 Total backing at $10.21 billion, 99.7% collateralization ratio for Proof of Reserves transparency.
 - Undated observed 2025-11-15: Cyberscope audit scoped Ethena smart contracts generally providing general audit without specific severity details.